 The Policy should further Develop an attractive incentives framework for BPO, such as a favourable tax regime; ensure there are no barriers in planning, establishment and approval of new programs and in-process implementation; establish a monitoring and evaluation mechanism for the BPO sector; create opportunities for investment in the BPO sector; establish mechanisms for access to finances for the BPO sector; create and avail baseline data; create opportunities for research in the BPO sector; establish ethical and guiding principles for the BPO sector; create opportunities for sensitisation of potential stakeholders to enhance appreciation of BPO.
-Additionally, this Policy should provide standardised skilling and appropriate certification for BPO and ICT innovations; create accessible and affordable skilling framework.
+Additionally, this Policy should provide standardised skilling and appropriate certification for BPO and ICT innovations; create accessible and affordable skilling programmes and infrastructure for BPO and ICT innovations; and develop a standardised skilling framework.
 The Policy shall encourage and support the establishment of infrastructure for BPO investments; provide regulatory mechanisms to ensure appropriate private and public infrastructure development; facilitate the process of identifying and securing appropriate land for BPO investments; and provide an enabling environment for investment in infrastructure that supports the BPO sector.

-6. GLOSSARY OF TERMS
+GLOSSARY OF TERMS